EMPLOYEE TUITION WAIVER

 Visit the EKU Policies page to read the Employee Tuition Waiver Regulation.
 It is the employee's responsibility to read and understand the regulation.

-Forms must be submitted prior to the full term drop/add deadline for each semester, this includes all terms/sessions within the semester.
+Waiver forms must be submitted prior to the full-term add/drop deadline for each semester, this includes all terms/sessions within the semester.
 For example: If taking a course in Spring/Fall B or Second Session, the waiver is still due on the same deadline date as classes taken full term.
 It is the employee’s responsibility to submit their waiver.
-THERE IS ONE DEADLINE DATE EACH SEMESTER FOR WAIVER SUBMISSION.
+THERE IS ONE DEADLINE EACH SEMESTER FOR WAIVER SUBMISSION.
 ANY TUITION WAIVER APPLICATION SUBMITTED AFTER THIS DATE WILL BE REJECTED.

 EKU will add the taxable portion to the employee earnings as non-cash earnings for the purpose of taxation that will in turn cause additional taxes to be withheld and thus reduce net pay, and must be reported as taxable wages on Form W-2.
 Taxation must occur through payroll only to achieve reflecting use of this benefit on Box 1 of the employee W2 statement as outlined in the IRS publication 970.

 The tuition wavier for undergraduate courses is not taxable for employees or their dependents.